How to Extend your Desktop with Chromecast

 Google Chromecast mirrors your display from an Android device, an iPhone, iPad, Mac, Windows PC, or Chromebook.
 “Mirroring” means having another device show your screen exactly as you see it on your computer or mobile device.
 However, you can also extend your desktop surface, not just mirror it.
 This can be more useful in a lot of situations–you’re opening up a whole new screen to use as a second desktop.
-(It’s like being able get a second desk when your first desk is too covered in papers to work on.)
+Imagine if, whenever your desk was too cluttered with papers and knick-knacks to properly use it, you could just get another desk without needing to tidy up the first one.
 However, using Chromecast to extend your desktop or laptop screen requires some minor effort on your part.
+Not quite as much effort as dragging in an empty desk, thankfully.
 This article will cover the process for both Windows computers and Macs.

 Here are the steps needed to extend your display from a Windows 8 or Windows 10 desktop: